Sesame Street: Critical reception

 In spite of their commitment to multiculturalism, the CTW experienced conflicts with the leadership of minority groups, especially Latino groups and feminists, who objected to Sesame Street's depiction of Latinos and women.
 The CTW took steps to address their objections.
 By 1971, the CTW hired Hispanic actors, production staff, and researchers, and by the mid-1970s, Morrow reported that "the show included Chicano and Puerto Rican cast members, films about Mexican holidays and foods, and cartoons that taught Spanish words."
 As The New York Times has stated, creating strong female characters "that make kids laugh, but not...as female stereotypes" has been a challenge for the producers of Sesame Street.
 According to Morrow, change regarding how women and girls were depicted on Sesame Street occurred slowly.
-As more female Muppet performers like Camille Bonora, Fran Brill, Pam Arciero, Carmen Osbahr, Stephanie D'Abruzzo, Jennifer Barnhart, and Leslie Carrara-Rudolph were hired and trained, stronger female characters like Rosita and Abby Cadabby were created.
+As more female Muppet performers like Camille Bonora, Fran Brill, Pam Arciero, Carmen Osbahr, Stephanie D'Abruzzo, Jennifer Barnhart, and Leslie Carrara-Rudolph were hired and trained, stronger female characters like Rosita (1991) and Abby Cadabby (2006) were created.

 In 2002, Sesame Street was ranked number 27 on TV Guide's 50 Greatest TV Shows of All Time.
 Sesame Workshop won a Peabody Award in 2009 for its website, sesamestreet.org, and the show was given Peabody's Institutional Award in 2019 for 50 years of educating and entertaining children globally.
 In 2013, TV Guide ranked the show number 30 on its list of the 60 best TV series.
 As of 2021, Sesame Street has received 205 Emmy Awards, more than any other television series.
+In 2023, Variety ranked Sesame Street #12 on its list of the 100 greatest TV shows of all time.